 Therefore, D-IPE is a solution toward improving the IPE needs of students.
-D-IPE is defined as when faculty from varying colleges or schools come together to design and facilitate IPE that is fully embedded into a class or rotation.
+D-IPE is defined as when faculty from more than one profession come together to design and facilitate IPE that is fully embedded into a class or rotation for learners of more than one profession.
 Often, the collaboration between colleges and schools are smaller (e.g., 2-4 professions coming together).
 Smaller collaborations can apply interprofessional collaborative practice content distinctly related to the instruction of a class or rotation.

-Some of the IPE described in this catalogue are IPE assigned only to one profession.
-We include these descriptions because, while the work may only be assigned to one profession, the assignment requires active involvement with and reflection of interprofessional collaborative practice.
-These assignments may also include peer, faculty, or preceptor feedback so to determine growth in interprofessional practice.
+Some of the IPE described in this catalogue are assigned only to one profession.
+We include these descriptions because the assignment requires active involvement with interprofessional colleagues and reflection exercises regarding interprofessional collaborative practice.
+These assignments may also include interprofessional peer, faculty, or preceptor feedback so to establish growth in interprofessional practice.